PM Modi lays foundation stone for Major Dhyan Chand Sports University in Meerut - ExBulletin

 PM Modi lays foundation stone for Major Dhyan Chand Sports University in Meerut

-Prime Minister Narendra Modi on Sunday laid the foundation stone for Major Dhyan Chand Sports University in Meerut district, Uttar Pradesh.
+Latest live news, January 2, 2022: A few days before the UP Assembly elections, Prime Minister Narendra Modi will today lay the foundation stone for Major Dhyan Chand Sports University in Meerut.

-The university will be established in the villages of Salawa and Kaili on the outskirts of Sardhana town in the district at an estimated cost of around Rs 700 crore.
+The university will be established in the villages of Salawa and Kaili in the town of Sardhana in Meerut at an estimated cost of around Rs 700 crore.

+One of the prime areas of interest of the Prime Minister is to instill sports culture and build world-class sports infrastructure in all regions of the country, and the establishment of this university in Meerut will be a major step towards achieving that vision, he said.

 Sources